Professional Foot Healthcare at H.T.C

 Removal would require the whole nail to be taken away and the nail matrix (where the nail originates) to be permanently deactivated to prevent regrowth.

-Is diploma trained & qualified to work within the private sector to undertake routine clinical work of a Chiropodic nature necessary to maintain the health of patients feet.
+Podiatrists / Chiropodists are degree trained & qualified to work within the private & public health sectors to undertake routine clinical work to maintain the health of patients feet.

 Routine care of nail conditions, Skin care in general